Sygil-Dev/whoosh-reloaded/README.md

 If you have ``setuptools`` or ``pip`` installed, you can use ``easy_install`` or ``pip`` to download and install Whoosh automatically::

-    # install the old version from PyPI
+    # Install the stable version from Pypi
-    $ pip install Whoosh
+    $ pip install whoosh-reloaded

     # Install the development version from GitHub.
     $ pip install git+https://github.com/Sygil-Dev/whoosh-reloaded.git